rstacruz/pre.js/Readme.md

-Pre.js
+pre.js
 ======

 Resilient, efficient, small (2.5kb) resource loader.

-Loads JS and CSS files in parallel, retries when it fails, and executes callbacks when they've loaded.
+Use pre.js to load your JS and CSS files efficiently.

+ * Downloads files in parallel
+ * Auto-retries downloads when they fail
+ * Allows running of callbacks once certain scripts are loaded

 ```js
 Pre()